-The Oscars are tomorrow!
-So here are my Oscar picks for 2009.
-Sadly I missed the Shorts again this year, but I’ll do my best with my predictions.
-Feel free to post your own here, and we’ll see who does well on Sunday!
+The Oscars are coming Sunday, but my official ballot is already in for the office pool, so I can now give you my Oscar picks.
+Sadly I missed the shorts again this year, but I’ll do my best with my predictions.
+Feel free to post your own here, and we’ll see who does well this weekend!

 Best Supporting Actor